Jeremy37/rgenie/README.md

 ## Getting started

-The [rgenie Introduction vignette](https://htmlpreview.github.io/?https://github.com/Jeremy37/rgenie/blob/master/vignettes/introduction.html) shows how to download example data and run an analysis.
+The [rgenie Introduction vignette](https://htmlpreview.github.io/?https://github.com/Jeremy37/rgenie/blob/master/vignettes/introduction.html) shows how to download example data and run an analysis for RNA.

 The [rgenie in depth vignette](https://htmlpreview.github.io/?https://github.com/Jeremy37/rgenie/blob/master/vignettes/advanced_rgenie.html) provides more details on the parameters for some methods and how to interpret results.